 Removing Skin and Avoiding Harmful Additives

 Experts recommend cooking until soft to ensure digestibility.
-This method helps retain nutrients and makes the treat safe and enjoyable for your dog.
+This is a way of preserving nutrients and ensuring that the treat is safe and fun to your dog.

 Feeding Guidelines: How Much Sweet Potato Is Right